lazypower/dasroot-blog/content/2015-07-17-ClementineBox---An-ARMHF-fueled-OrangeBox-alternative.md

     snappy install docker

 > As an aside, I found out later you can install packages from WebDM which is
 > the snappy store.
-Its enabled on port 4200 by default with these images.
+Its enabled on port 4200 by default with the RPI2 images.

 ![Snappy Store](/images/2015/july/snappy_store.jpg)